open-telemetry/oteps/text/trace/0107-sampling-score.md

 `SamplingResult` would allow sampler for fill it for the span-to-be-created.
 `Span` and its exportable representations will also need to be updated.

-### Tracestate type on the SamplingResult

-By default it makes sense to propagate tracestate [blindly](https://github.com/open-telemetry/opentelemetry-specification/issues/478) as a string for perf reasons.
-Specification does not define `Tracestate` type and leaves it up to the implementation.

-## Future possibilities